What kind of things are published in Cockatrice?

 How much should I write?

-When do I need to submit my article?
+What do I need to do before I submit an article?

 How do I submit my article?